gbmhunter/NinjaTerm/README.md

 The source code is under `src/`.
 The React-based user interfaces are in `.tsx` files, and the MobX "models" (you could kind of call them stores) are typically in `.ts` files.
 There is generally 1 model file per React view to store all the stateful information relating to that view.

-## Progressive Web App (PWA)
+## Web App

-NinjaTerm is a progressive web app (PWA).
-This means it can be "installed" by the user and can run offline.
-Most of this functionality is provided by "Vite PWA".
-The configuration for the PWA is defined in `vite.config.ts`.
+NinjaTerm used to be a progressive web app (PWA).
+This older web app is now located in the `web` directory.
+This also contains the homepage for NinjaTerm, which includes links to the downloaded electron apps and a link to open up the web version of NinjaTerm.

 ## Graphing